Jon-Webb-79/Mac_Config/README.rst

 ``% git clone https://github/powerline/fonts.git --depth=1``

-Then install the powerline fonts
+Then install the powerline fonts.
+First navigate the the fonts directory you just created.

 ``% ./install.sh``